 - A submitted online graduate admission application;

 - The application fee of $65.00;

-- Three letters of recommendation attesting to the applicant's ability to study at the graduate level.
+- Three recommendations must be received either directly from the recommender.
+The recommendations should be from persons able to comment from direct knowledge of the applicant's potential for success as a psychologist.
 Recommendations are easily submitted using our online application form.
 You will need to provide the name and email address for each of your recommenders during the application process.
 Once you submit your application, an email will be automatically generated to your recommenders directing them to fill out the electronic letter of recommendation;

 - Current resume.